ptrcarta/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-sdk/deployment-rollup.md

 This section explains how to to initiate a <a data-quicklook-from="arbitrum-rollup-chain">`Rollup Orbit`</a> chain step by step.

-For those who prefer diving directly into coding without an extensive tutorial, we recommend exploring [this example code](https://github.com/OffchainLabs/arbitrum-orbit-sdk/blob/main/examples/create-rollup-eth/index.ts) taken from the Orbit SDK repository.
-It provides a practical demonstration of deploying a Rollup Orbit chain from the ground up.

   - <small>For those who prefer diving directly into coding without an extensive tutorial, we recommend exploring the "create-rollup-eth" <a href="https://github.com/OffchainLabs/arbitrum-orbit-sdk/blob/main/examples/create-rollup-eth/index.ts">example</a> taken from the Orbit SDK repository.
 It provides a practical demonstration of deploying a Rollup Orbit chain from the ground up.</small>

 ### Rollup Orbit chain deployment